Practical Bayes-Optimal Membership Inference Attacks: Online vs. Offline Attacks

 \section{Online vs. Offline Attacks}

-MIAs that use shadow models to estimate distributions of models can be designed as online or offline attacks.
+MIAs that use shadow models to estimate distributions of reference models can be designed as online or offline attacks.
 In the online setting, the adversary can train shadow models on the target sample.
 This requires no additional assumptions, as the adversary controls shadow model training and can always include the target.
 However, in certain auditing scenarios, the online setting may be impractical\textemdash it would necessitate retraining shadow models for every new audit point.
 In contrast, the offline setting assumes that shadow models are trained once, without using any target samples.
 This setting can be of importance when all the target samples are not determined when setting up the attack.
 However, due to the shadow model training trick introduced in \cite{Car2022} (see also Algorithm~\ref{Alg:ShadowModelTrainingProcedure}), it is possible to perform efficient privacy audits in the online setting.
+Following common terminology, we refer to the shadow models trained on the target sample as \textit{in-models} and otherwise they are referred to as \textit{out-models}.

+According to its original paper \cite{Zar2024}, RMIA is ideally performed in online mode.
+Consequently, due to the equivalence between BASE and RMIA (see Theorem~\ref{thm:MCARMIA}), BASE should also benefit from the use of in-models.
+However, the Bayes-optimal membership inference formula \eqref{Eq:BayesOptimalMI} involves only out-models, consistent with \cite{Sab2019}.
+However, since BASE and G-BASE are only approximations of the Bayes-optimal rule, involving several approximations, we cannot rule out a potential benefit from using in-models in our attack.